code29563/copy-history-bot-2/README.md

 # How it works
 The script is profusely commented to explain some of the technical implementation, but the comments are naturally structured according to the code.
 What follows is an attempt to explain in more natural language the ideas behind the code.

 For each stream, the user clients all concurrently retrieve the messages to be copied.
 Each user client retrieves all the messages to be copied so it has its own version of the Message object with its own access hash.
-When just some portion of the messages to be copied has been retrieved by all user clients, those messages start to get copied to the destination channel, whilst the rest of the messages are still being retrieved.
+When just some portion of the messages to be copied has been retrieved by all user clients, those messages start to get copied to the destination chat, whilst the rest of the messages are still being retrieved.
 No attempt is made to copy a message until all user clients have retrieved it.
 The process of retrieving messages is generally much faster than the process of sending them, so it's quite unlikely the script would finish copying the retrieved messages and have to wait idly for more messages to be retrieved.

 Each user client is assigned a list in which it stores the messages it retrieves.
 All these lists should turn out identical in the messages they contain (even if the Message objects differ due to differing access hashes), because all user clients are retrieving the same messages.
 So the message at any particular position k in the list of one user client should have the same ID as the message at that same position k in the list of any of the other user clients.
-If that doesn't turn out to be the case, it seems some of the messages to be retrieved were deleted from the source channel during the process, such that some user clients ended up retrieving them and others didn't.
+If that doesn't turn out to be the case, it seems some of the messages to be retrieved were deleted from the source chat during the process, such that some user clients ended up retrieving them and others didn't.

 E.g. if there are two user clients, and messages with IDs 1 to 10000 to be copied, then if message 5000 gets deleted after user client 1 had already retrieved it but before user client 2 had done so, then the 4999th element of user client 1's list is the message with ID 4999, and the 4999th element of user client 2's list is also the message with ID 4999, but the 5000th element of user client 1's list is the mesage with ID 5000, while the 5000th element of user client 2's list would be the message with ID 5001.
 The 5001th element would be message 5001 and message 5002 respectively, and so on until the end of the list, with the positions of messages in one list being offset by 1 relative to their positions in the other list.